 Now that holiday festivities are over and withered, tinsel-clad Christmas trees line the gutters, it’s time to think of warmer things.

-While it’s cold and blustery outside, why not skip town for a destination writing retreat?
+While it’s cold and blustery outside, why not skip town for a destination writers retreat?

 Winter is the perfect time to head to a warm and sunny locale to focus on your newest creative endeavor.
 Whether you prefer an organized retreat or residency or a DIY getaway—solo or with pals—you can take advantage of the season to get away, warm up and make some progress on your projects.